Skip to main content

 "I've been making payments on time for three years and my Discover balance has barely moved.
 I feel like I'm doing something wrong."

-You're not doing anything wrong.
-You're experiencing exactly how minimum payment math works on a high-APR card.
-Discover, like most major issuers, sets minimum payments low enough that the bulk of what you pay covers interest, not principal.
+Nothing is being done wrong here.
+This is exactly how minimum payment math works on a high-APR card.
+Discover, like most major issuers, sets minimum payments low enough that the bulk of each payment covers interest, not principal.
 That's legal under current disclosure rules, but it means faithful on-time payers can spend years going essentially nowhere.
-The first step is calculating the actual payoff timeline with your current payment.
-Most people are genuinely shocked by that number.
-If the math looks grim, our debt settlement program page explains what an alternative path looks like.
+The first step is calculating the actual payoff timeline at the current payment.
+Most people are genuinely surprised by that number.
+When the math looks grim, the debt settlement program page explains what an alternative path looks like.

 "I saw an ad for 'accredited debt relief' and 'first advantage debt relief.'
 Are these trustworthy companies or just names?"

 Those are real companies, not just generic terms.
 Accredited Debt Relief is a legitimate settlement company with a decent track record.
-"First Advantage" is a brand that has operated under various structures over the years, so I'd encourage extra due diligence there.
-Specifically: check their BBB profile, look at how they respond to complaints (not just whether they have them), confirm AADR membership, and verify IAPDA certification for their counselors.
-Any company that passes those four checks is at least operating within legitimate industry standards.
-Our full guide on how to choose a reputable debt relief company walks through each step.
+"First Advantage" is a brand that has operated under various structures over the years, so extra due diligence is recommended.
+Specifically: check the BBB profile, look at how the company responds to complaints (not just whether they have them), confirm AADR membership, and verify IAPDA certification for counselors.
+Any company passing those four checks is at least operating within legitimate industry standards.
+The full guide on how to choose a reputable debt relief company walks through each step.

 "My wife doesn't know how bad our debt situation is.
 Can I enroll in a program without her finding out?"